 Keble College Oxford

 The Department of Engineering Science and Women in Engineering are pleased to confirm that in recognition of International Women in Engineering Day we will be hosting an Afternoon Tea at Keble College on the 19th June, and holding a poster display of academics, researchers and DPhil candidates in the Thom foyer all week.
 You can also see the profiles online.

-We will be inviting all our female (anyone who identifies wholly or partially as feminine, or transfeminine, or any other gender minority is welcome to sign up to this event) Researchers, Academics and students to join us at Keble College for afternoon tea, networking and to hear from our keynote speaker, with an introduction by Dr Priyanka Dhopade.
+We invite all our female* Researchers, Academics and students to join us at Keble College for afternoon tea, networking and to hear from our keynote speaker, with an introduction by Dr Priyanka Dhopade.
 We will also welcome into the Department a group of female school students to learn about Engineering as a career option.
 Students will then attend the afternoon tea and get a chance to speak directly to our Engineers.

 Professor Anne Trefethen, Professor of Scientific Computing; Pro-Vice-Chancellor; Fellow by Special Election